TTWNO/tait.tech/scholarships/2020/cnib/index.md

 If any one person had access to all this information about you, it would likely make you uneasy.
 I know it makes me a bit nervous at least.

-One of my goals of my career is to build tools that would empower the individual.
+One of the primary goals of my career is to build tools that empower the individual.
 Tools that make the individual *more* independent, not less.
 These tools must be for the average consumer.
 They must appeal to a mass market without compromising the secure, private foundations.